ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/lvm-extend.md

 ## Identify the type of extension that was performed

-As such, we must first identify which form of disk expansion has been applied to your VM.
+As such, we must first identify which form of disk expansion has been applied to your virtual machine (VM).

 Firstly we need to rescan the SCISI hosts: